srifqi/amgmt/README.md

 - Biomes, Trees, Nodes, Ores, etc. are modifyable
 - Experimental water lakes!
 - 'Moreores' mod support
 - New caving system!
-(May intersect with fissure)
-- Using 15 2D perlin noise and 1 3D perlin noise
+- Using 15 2D perlin noise

 ##Noise usage
-- 2 noise for height
+- 2 noise for terrain
-- 1 noise for fissure
 - 2 noise for temperature and humidity
 - 1 noise for experimental water lake
 - 5 noise for caves